History of Malawi: Independence

 Malawi became a fully independent member of the Commonwealth (formerly the British Commonwealth) on 6 July 1964.

 Shortly after, in August and September 1964, Banda faced dissent from most of his cabinet ministers in the Cabinet Crisis of 1964.
 The Cabinet Crisis began with a confrontation between Banda, the prime minister, and all the cabinet ministers present on 26 August 1964.
 Their grievances were not dealt with, but three cabinet ministers were dismissed on 7 September.
 These dismissals were followed, on the same day and on 9 September, by the resignations of three more cabinet ministers in sympathy with those dismissed, although one of those who had resigned rescinded his resignation within a few hours.
 The reasons that the ex-ministers put forward for the confrontation and their subsequent resignations were the autocratic attitude of Banda, who failed to consult other ministers and kept power in his own hands, his insistence on maintaining diplomatic relations with South Africa and Portugal and a number of domestic austerity measures.
 After continuing unrest and some clashes between their supporters and those of Banda, most of the ex-ministers left Malawi in October.
 One ex-minister, Henry Chipembere led a small, unsuccessful armed uprising in February 1965.
 After its failure, he arranged for his transfer to the USA.
 Another ex-minister, Yatuta Chisiza, organised an even smaller incursion from Mozambique in 1967, in which he was killed.
 Several of the former ministers died in exile or, in the case of Orton Chirwa in a Malawian jail, but some survived to return to Malawi after Banda was deposed in 1993, and resumed public life.

-Two years later, Malawi adopted a republican constitution and became a one-party state with Hastings Banda as its first president.
+In 1966, two years after the independence, Malawi adopted a republican constitution and became a one-party state with Hastings Banda as its first president.